 Families engaged with City’s First Readers at 463 sites in all five boroughs and every city council district across New York City.

-Beyong traditional settings, City’s First Readers facilitated more than 200 community literacy events expanding access to books, resources and literacy tips.
+Beyong traditional settings, City’s First Readers facilitated more than 200 community literacy events expanding access to books, resources, activities and literacy tips.

 Building Energy and